 Alongside the classic sports betting options described above, players can also enjoy off-track betting in Connecticut.
 This allows sports betting enthusiasts to place wagers on both greyhound and regular horse racing at 15 pari-mutuel locations.
 This activity has been legal since 1976.

 Ultimately, the future of Connecticut sports betting looks bright.

 There are a few steps that need to take place before a sports bettor in Connecticut can place their first wager.
 Residents should follow along below to make sure they are placing their wagers legally.

 Choose A Sportsbook

-Choose a sportsbook by examining what they offer, the kind of odds and betting markets they provide, and what the opening bonus is so you can enjoy the maximum amount of free betting credit right off the bat.
+Choose a sportsbook by examining what they offer, the kind of odds and betting markets they provide, and what the opening bonus is so you can enjoy the maximum amount of bonus betting credit right off the bat.
 All of the best online sportsbooks will let you peruse their offerings before you join, including the terms and conditions.